abbreviatedman/react-useEffect-lesson/assignment/readme.md

 </div>
 ```

-Let me know when you've completed this step and are ready to move on.

 ##### Putting It All Together

 Combine the components (Search Bar, Display Area, and Toggle Functionality) to create a cohesive user experience.